-See Note 2 for discussion over recent accounting pronouncements.
+See Note 2 in the accompanying financial statements for a discussion of recent accounting pronouncements.

 Management does not believe that any other recently issued, but not yet effective, accounting pronouncements, if currently adopted, would have a material effect on our condensed financial statements.